The 7 Richest Horse Races in the World

-We rundown the world's five richest horse races, according to the huge prize funds offered.
+We rundown the world's seven richest horse races, according to the huge prize funds offered.

 The Pegasus World Cup commenced as recently as 2017.
 It’s run over a nine-furlong distance at Gulfstream Park in Florida and, like many of these mega-rich races, is run on dirt.

-So far, the Pegasus has been won exclusively by American trainers, with Arrogate, Gun Runner, City Of Light, Mucho Gusto, Knicks Go and Life Is Good the winners.
+So far, the Pegasus has been dominated by American trainers, with Arrogate, Gun Runner, City Of Light, Mucho Gusto, Knicks Go, Life Is Good, Art Collector and National Treasure the winners.

-Bob Baffert (two) is the only trainer so far to win twice.
-Prize money has dropped from an initial $12m on the first running to $4m in 2022.
+Bob Baffert is the only trainer so far to win three times.
+Prize money has dropped from an initial $12m on the first running – and a peak of $19m – to $3m in 2025.

 Europe’s richest race, the Arc was first run in 1920 and is still recognised as Europe’s ultimate middle-distance test.
 In spite of prize money, it has the sort of history and prestige some of the other races on this list can only dream of.